ataberkgrl/cs50w-project2-flack/README.md

 # CS50W-Project 2

-Chat application web app project for CS50W course which is offered by Harvard at edX. "static" folder contains the stylesheet and the script of the web app.
+Chat application web app project for CS50W course which is offered by Harvard at edX.
 My personal touch is not a feature but an algorithm which calculates the local time of every client on their browser according to the server-side time of the message.
 So every user sees the message time on their timezone.
 You can check the algorithm in the script file as a function named "calculateClientTimeOfMessage".

+**This project doesn't use any database.
+Datas are stored in application memory.**

 You can visit the website from [here](https://cs50wproject2ataberk.herokuapp.com/)